pghalliday/BuildItAndTheyWillCo.me/README.md

   - builditandtheywillcome
 - Set up chef workstation environment with vagrant
 - Integrate with AWS/EC2
+- Create recipe for blog
+- Migrate to amazon route 53 for DNS management

 ### Todo

-- Create recipe for blog?
-- Migrate to amazon route 53 for DNS management
-- Automate deployment
+- Restore blog state on deployment
-  - Create recipes to deploy to EC2
-  - Automate DNS configuration
-  - Deploy some blogging software
-    - Wordpress?